TechplexEngineer/bionic-scouting/README.md

 npm run preview
 ```

-Once the frontend is built we can build the andorid app:
+Once the frontend is built we can build the android app:

 ```bash
 ./gradlew bundleRelease \